injulkarnilesh/design-principles/DEPENDENCY_INJECTION/README.md

   * All dependencies of a class are explicitly mentioned in it's constructor parameters.
   * Most natural and easiest way to implement Dependency Injection.
   * As all the dependencies are declared in the constructor, those become explicit and well documented to whoever creates instance of this class.
   * Long list of constructor parameters acts as a good indicator of a class with too many dependencies that probably is doing more that it should.

+{% include_relative example/violation/Book.java %}